 Asthma is a chronic inflammatory disorder of the airways in which many cells and cellular elements play a role.
 The chronic inflammation leads to recurrent episodes of wheezing, breathlessness, chest tightness, and coughing, particularly at night or in the early morning1.
 Asthma is a common chronic respiratory disease with increased prevalence, resulting in a heavy burden on public health worldwide.
 This challenging disease characterized by persistent airway inflammation cannot be cured.
 Although many efforts have been made to increase the therapeutic effect.
 Oxidative stress plays an important role in the pathogenesis of this chronic disorder.
 Inflammation induces lung oxidative stress reaction and leads to a large number of reactive oxygen species.
-The effect of reactive oxygen species on the pathogenesis of asthma is to stimulate pulmonary function impairment, mast cell degranulation, and airway remodeling and mucus secretion by epithelium, all of which in turn can aggravate the local inflammation of the lung2.
+The effect of reactive oxygen species on the pathogenesis of asthma is to stimulate pulmonary function impairment, mast cell degranulation, and airway remodeling and mucus secretion by epithelium, all of which in turn can aggravate the local inflammation of the lung.

 Hydrogen is considered an inert gas and has been used in medical applications to prevent decompression sickness in deep divers.
-It was reported in 2007 that hydrogen delivered via inhalation has authentic antioxidant and antiapoptotic properties that can protect the brain against ischaemia/reperfusion injury by selectively neutralizing hydroxyl radicals.
+It was reported in 2007 that hydrogen delivered via inhalation has authentic antioxidant and anti-apoptotic properties that can protect the brain against ischaemia/reperfusion injury by selectively neutralizing hydroxyl radicals.
 This report aroused considerable interest worldwide.
-The therapeutic effects of molecular hydrogen on various diseases have been investigated regarding its antioxidation capability and its anti-inflammation and antiapoptosis capabilities4.
+The therapeutic effects of molecular hydrogen on various diseases have been investigated regarding its antioxidation capability and its anti-inflammation and anti-apoptosis capabilities.
 Compared with traditional antioxidants, hydrogen is a small molecule that can easily dissipate throughout the body and cells, and it is sufficiently mild that it does not disturb metabolic oxidation-reduction reactions or ROS-mediated cell signaling.
 ROS are produced endogenously or exogenously.
-In vivo, free radicals are created during normal aerobic respiration, phagocytosis, βoxidation of fatty acids in peroxisomes and by autooxidation of various molecules5.
+In vivo, free radicals are created during normal aerobic respiration, phagocytosis, β-oxidation of fatty acids in peroxisomes and by auto-oxidation of various molecules.

 In cell, mitochondria constitute the main physiologic source of reactive oxygen species, which are generated during mitochondrial respiration.
-Superoxide radicals that are formed by side reactions of the mitochondrial electron transport chain or by an NADH-independent enzyme, can be converted to H_2O_2 and further to a powerful oxidant, the hydroxyl radical.
+Superoxide radicals that are formed by side reactions of the mitochondrial electron transport chain or by an NADH-independent enzyme, can be converted to $H_2O_2$ and further to a powerful oxidant, the hydroxyl radical.
 Oxidative stress in organisms leads to the oxidation of all major biomolecules, such as DNA, proteins and lipids.
-Among these targets, the peroxidation of lipids is particularly devastating, because the formation of lipid peroxidation product leads to spread of free radicals6.
-The general process of lipid peroxidation consists mainly of initiation, propagation and termination.
-Commonly applied method to analyze oxidative stress is to determine lipid peroxidation with the thiobarbituric acid reactive substances7.
+Among these targets, the peroxidation of lipids is particularly devastating, because the formation of lipid peroxidation product leads to spread of free radicals.